 Do they care about the buyer’s needs – personally?

-That’s a lot of pressure to put on a lead follow-up cadence, but we’ll walk you through it.
+That’s a lot of pressure to put on a lead follow-up cadence, but you got this.
 Rome wasn’t built in a day either.

 It will take the combination of industry best practices (because why reinvent the wheel?) with your own testing to optimize messaging, number of touchpoints, and preferred communication channels for your particular buyer.